Ganymede-Bio/website-docusaurus/docs/FlowEditor.md

 ### Node categories

-A list of available nodes and their associated categories can be found by clicking the "New" Button in the header of the Flow Editor page.
+A list of available nodes and their associated categories can be found by clicking the **New** Button in the header of the Flow Editor page.

-There are 6 categories of nodes:
+Nodes are classified into the following categories:
 - **Test**: Useful for either validating platform functionality or for mocking Flows prior to implementation
 - **App**: Processing that involves accessing corresponding third-party APIs; in many cases, key exchange is necessary for availing these Functions to Ganymede
 - **Analysis**: Perform Python / SQL manipulations